Azure/portaldocs/portal-sdk/templates/msportalfx-test.md

 		cd e2etests
 		npm install msportalfx-test --no-optional

-1. The msportalfx-test module comes with useful TypeScript definitions.
+1. The msportalfx-test module comes with useful TypeScript definitions and its dependencies.
 To make them available to your tests, create a directory named *typings* in your e2etests directory and a *msportalfx-test* directory within typings.
 Then copy the **msportalfx-test.d.ts** file from *\node_modules\msportalfx-test\typescript* to e2etests\typings\msportalfx-test.
+Then copy all other definition files in the *\node_modules\msportalfx-test\typescript* folder to their own correspondingly named folder under the *typings* folder.

 1. The msportalfx-test TypeScript definitions relies on a couple other third party definitions.To grab them first install the [tsd Node module](https://www.npmjs.com/package/tsd) globally: